 - Brown Rice - use your favorite brand, just make sure you rinse it well before adding it to the pan to remove the surface starch from the rice grains.

 - Garlic - I use fresh minced garlic that's sautéed a bit at the beginning of the process for a stronger flavor punch.
+Learn about the 7 health garlic nutritional benefits.

 - Olive Oil - Just a bit to sauté the garlic and toast the rice just a smidge before adding the liquids.